greenelab/onboarding/source/coding_and_software.rst

 repository then from a software development point of view, you're not doing work or meeting expectations.
 We expect that repositories will contain failures (e.g. proof-of-concept code that didn't work).
 This is ok.
 Being able to find them will make sure we don't make the same failure twice.

-**Reproducibility:** How do we ensure our analyses are reproducible?
+Non-code documents should be kept in a place that maintains version history (e.g. dropbox for word documents).

+**Reproducibility:** We expect all lab members to maintain code that performs reproducible analyses.
+This can be in the form of makefiles, shell scripts, or other automation approaches that allow analyses to be automatically performed.
+We expect that these scripts, including those to generate figures in papers generated as a consequence of such analyses, will be included in source control repositories (see Record Keeping) and made publicly available before or concurrent with manuscript publication.